Kurt-Kolbye/TodoWebsite/README.md

 ## Summary

-Overall, this project was good for overcoming CORS policy challenges and experiencing more [Knockout](https://knockoutjs.com/).
+Overall, this project was good for overcoming CORS policy challenges and getting more familiar with [Knockout](https://knockoutjs.com/).